LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 ### 3-4 What common mental health conditions affect mothers?

 Mothers can develop the same mental health conditions as anyone else.
-In South Africa, one in three pregnant women will have depression or anxiety.
+In South Africa, 1 in 3 pregnant women will have depression or anxiety.
 These mental health conditions are more common during pregnancy and up to a year after the baby is born.
 It is important to notice mental health conditions as early as possible so they can be treated before they cause more problems for the mother and the baby.

 > Mental health conditions, especially depression and anxiety, are more common during pregnancy and after childbirth.